DigitalNZ/supplejack/README.md

 jekyll build
 ```

-If you are doing lots of changes or eould like to review your changes often you can use
+If you are doing lots of changes or would like to review your changes often you can use

 ```bash
 jekyll build --watch